Akshatbigman/Summer-proj/README.md

 # Summer-proj
-A website for my summer homework
+A website for my summer proj

-You can use this as a template for a nice looking website or "use it as a summer homework template "
+You can use this as a template for a nice looking website or "use it as a summer projtemplate "